Skip to main content

 en_nameenglish name translation

-idunique string (do not depend on format, it may change)
+idunique string (do not depend on format, it may change), and it may not be provided

 dobdate of birth: string in YYYY-MM-DD format, or empty string if not available